fjebaker/GeodesicTracer.jl/docs/src/first_order_integration.md

 CurrentModule = GeodesicTracer
 ```

+First order geodesic methods rely on being able to solve an ODE system separably, which requires linearising the geodesic equation such as via the Hamilton-Jacobi method.
+This is often non-trivial, and introduces new manifolds and embeddings that require the integration method to do something extra, such as keeping track of additional changing quantities.

+As a consequence, the first order methods require special treatment from the integrator perspective, and tailored methods specific to a particular solution.

+Below are the currently implemented solutions in this library (which is currently only one).

 ## Carter's linearized solutions in Boyer-Lindquist coordinates

 Carter (1968) derived a fourth constant of motion from the Boyer-Lindquist coordinates describing the Kerr spacetime, which allowed the 2nd order geodesic equations to be linearized[^1].